 Previously, the only way to connect your Coinbase wallet to DApps such as UniSwap or Compound was by scanning a QR code using a mobile phone whenever you wanted to connect to a Dapp.
 However, with the launch of the Coinbase wallet extension, this now works as a bridge to instantly access crypto apps, similar to how the MetaMask browser extension works.

 Coinbase Wallet Fees

-There are a few different fees to pay when using the Coinbase Wallet, including network fees, conversion fees, and withdrawal fees.
+There are a few fees to pay when using the Coinbase Wallet, these including network, conversion, and withdrawal fees.